 There are many great hiking trails over here like Glacier Basin, Burrough Mountains, Berkeley Park, and Mt Fremont Lookout.
 If you aren’t up for a hard hike, you have to at least hike up the first 0.3 mile of the trailhead to Sourdough Ridge.
 It will take you to a gorgeous overlook that absolutely can’t be skipped.
 There are SO many trails here it’s too bad there isn’t a lodge to stay at.

-Hope this helped you plan an incredible trip Mount Rainier National Park!
-It really is one of our country’s greatest destinations!
+Hope this helped you plan an incredible trip to Mount Rainier National Park!
+It is one of our country’s greatest destinations!
 If you’re headed to Rainier be sure to check out our related Mount Rainier content:

 - Best Hikes in Mount Rainier National Park